Mohammad-Daaboul98/Web-Genrater-Dataset/README.txt

 for %x in (*.gui) do python ../../compiler/web-compiler.py %x

-Move HTML:
+Move & Delete Files:
 for /r . %x in (*.html) do move "%x" ../html

-Move PNG:
-for /r . %x in (*.png) do move "%x" ../png
+for /r . %x in (*.html) do del "%x"